RandomSearch18/a-level-project/docs/readme.md

 I'd already created `bottomBarButtons` as a map of names to observables, and I decided to create another observable (`activeScreen`) which would hold the name of the currently active button (which corresponds to the screen that should be active), and act as the source of truth for which screen is currently active.

-I then moved a lot of the logic that was in the `onClick` callback into a `useEffect` callback (a Voby feature that runs a function with side effects when any observables it uses change).
+I then moved a lot of the logic that was in the `onClick` callback into a `useEffect` callback (a Voby feature that runs a subprogram with side effects when any observables it uses change).
 It is clear from the comments in the code below which tasks are now performed in the `useEffect` hook.

 ```ts
 // A map of botton names to observables representing their active state